Casanova's

-Casanova's is a 2020 Dutch film directed by Jamel Aattache.
+Casanova's is a 2020 Dutch comedy film directed by Jamel Aattache.
 The film won the Golden Film award after having sold 100,000 tickets.
 It was the sixth highest-grossing Dutch film of 2020.
 It was also the seventh best visited Dutch film of 2020.

 Tygo Gernandt, Jim Bakkum and Lieke van Lexmond play roles in the film.
+Juvat Westendorp also plays a role in the film.
+Principal photography began in June 2020 in Rotterdam, Netherlands.
+The title song of the film was made by the band Re-Play.
+The song is an adaptation of the song Casanova by Ultimate Kaos.